OreOliciouZ/MotD.md/motd.md

-# Welcome to The Missing Stars Community!
+## Welcome to the Official Missing Stars Community!

 We're here to enjoy building and surviving big time.